TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

     You can also run generated qemu images with a command like 'runqemu qemux86'

-Now, we are ready to build a full Edison image with the following bitbake command
+Now, we are ready to build a full Edison image with the following bitbake command.
+First, verify again we are working under the right path:

+    $ pwd
+    /home/iotchampion/Old/edison-src/build
+    $ls
+    conf
     $ bitbake edison-image
     Loading cache: 100% |###################################################################################################| ETA:  00:00:00
     Loaded 1365 entries from dependency cache.